Choosing the Right Surfboard for Learning to Surf

 A little time spent on a bigger surfboard in the beginning will help you to progress much faster.

-Many of our surf school students continue to practice on the soft top surfboards for a few weeks untill they confident about catching waves and standing up.
+Many of our surf school students continue to practice on the soft top surfboards for a few weeks until they are confident about catching waves and standing up.
 Then moving on to a hard surfboard.

 When you are more experienced a good surfboard size rule of thumb is the surf board should be 6 inches taller than you.
 Of course your weight will influence the size of your surfboard and varying the length by 1-2 inches and increasing the thickness and/or width will compensate for a full bodied surfer.